 AWARNING: CAREFULLY READ AND FOLLOW ALL WARNINGS AND INSTRUCTIONS ON YOUR PRODUCT AND IN THIS MANUAL.
 SAVE THIS MANUAL.
-MAKE SURE ALL USERS ARE FAMILIAR WITH IT'S WARNING AND INSTRUCTIONS WHEN USING THE TOOL.
+MAKE SURE ALL USERS ARE FAMILIAR WITH ITS WARNINGS AND INSTRUCTIONS WHEN USING THE TOOL.
+KEEP THIS MANUAL NEAR YOUR SAW FOR EASY REFERENCE AND TO INSTRUCT OTHERS.
 Improper operation, maintenance or modification of tools or equipment could result in serious injury and/or property damage.

-If you have any questions or concerns relative to the use of your tool or the contents of this manual, stop using the tool and contact DELTA® Power Equipment Corporation Customer Care at 1-800-223-7278.
+If you have any questions or concerns relative to the use of your tool or the contents of this manual, stop using the tool and contact Delta Power Equipment Corporation Customer Care at 1-800-223-7278.

-SAFETY SYMBOLS - DEFINITIONS
+SYMBOLS-

 This manual contains information that is important for you to know and understand.
-This information relates to protecting YOUR SAFETY and PREVENTING EQUIPMENT PROBLEMS.
+These important warnings relates to protecting YOUR SAFETY and PREVENTING EQUIPMENT PROBLEMS.
 To help you recognize this information, we use the symbols below.
 Please read the manual and pay attention to these sections.

-ADANGER: Indicates an imminently hazardous situation which, if not avoided, will result in death or serious injury.
+▲ DANGER: Indicates an imminently hazardous situation which, if not avoided, will result in death or serious injury.

+AWARNING:

-AWARNING: Indicates a potentially hazardous situation which, if not avoided, could result in death or serious injury.
+Indicates a potentially hazardous situation which, if not avoided, could result in death or serious injury.

+ACAUTION:

-ACAUTION: Indicates a potentially hazardous situation which, if not avoided, may result in minor or moderate injury.
+Indicates a potentially hazardous situation which, if not avoided, may result in minor or moderate injury.

+CAUTION:

-CAUTION: Used without the safety alert symbol indicates potentially hazardous situation which, if not avoided, may result in property damage.
+Used without the safety alert symbol indicates potentially hazardous situation which, if not avoided, may result in property damage.